Ballybunion Golf Course

 By any standards, it was such unconventional behavior accompanied by a haughty personality that it militated against Simpson being regarded as a hero of classical golf architecture alongside Harry S. Colt and Dr. Alister Mackenzie.
 Nevertheless, Simpson’s legacy is formidable and none more so than at Ballybunion Golf Club which he declared had, “terrain that surpasses any course we know for beauty, not excepting Pine Valley.”

 Simpson made minimal changes; confining his input to what he called “finishing touches.’
-Perhaps, his greatest ‘gift’ to posterity was realising that the links, like The Old Course at St. Andrew’s, did not require ‘much correction’ and that nature herself could not be surpassed.
+Perhaps, his greatest ‘gift’ to posterity was realizing that the links, like The Old Course at St. Andrew’s, did not require ‘much correction’ and that nature herself could not be surpassed.
 That’s the essence of Ballybunion.
 It is elemental, natural golf amid dunes beside the ocean where all of the battles are God-made challenges with nature.

 In 1969, Pat Ward-Thomas visited and wrote: “Ballybunion possesses excitement and challenge that can have few peers in all the world of seaside golf.”